rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

     (0..5).isinfinite()  // returns false
     (0..).isinfinite()   // returns true

-Some functions may possibly create Finite or Infinite Iterator depending on their arguments.
+Some functions may possibly create either Finite or Infinite Iterator depending on their arguments.
-Function `rands()` specify how many random values it should generate with its second argument, and it would generate values without end if the argument is omitted.
+The second argument in function `rands()` specify how many random values it should generate, and, if omitted, the function would generate values without end.

     rands(100)     // returns an Infinite Iterator
     rands(100, 80) // returns a Finite Iterator that is expected to generate 80 elements

-Infinity of the result of function `readlines()` depends on the status of the source stream: it would be an Infinite Iterator if the stream is infinite while it would be a Finite Iterator for a finite stream.
+Infinity of the result of function `readlines()` depends on the attribute of the source stream: it would be an Infinite Iterator if the stream is infinite while it would be a Finite Iterator for a finite stream.